Two-step estimation of latent trait models: Two-step estimation of the structural model

-Because the log likelihood functions of these models can have multiple local maxima, it is desirable to use multiple starting values for the estimation algorithm.
+Because the log likelihoods can have multiple local maxima, it is desirable to use multiple starting values for the estimation.
 This is a standard feature in software such as Mplus.